-- · results of our preclinical and clinical trials; - · publicity regarding actual or potential medical results relating to products under development by us or others; - announcements of technological innovations or new commercial products by us or others; - developments in patent or other proprietary rights by us or others; - comments or opinions by securities analysts or major stockholders; - future sales of our common stock by existing stockholders; - · regulatory developments or changes in regulatory guidance; - litigation or threats of litigation; - · economic and other external factors or other disaster or crises; - the departure of any of our officers, directors or key employees; - · period-to-period fluctuations in financial results; and - limited daily trading volume.
+- results of our preclinical and clinical trials; - publicity regarding actual or potential medical results relating to products under development by us or others; - announcements of technological innovations or new commercial products by us or others; - developments in patent or other proprietary rights by us or others; - comments or opinions by securities analysts or major stockholders; - future sales of our common stock by existing stockholders; - regulatory developments or changes in regulatory guidance; - litigation or threats of litigation; - economic and other external factors or other disaster or crises; - the departure of any of our officers, directors or key employees; - period-to-period fluctuations in financial results; and - limited daily trading volume.

-The National Association of Securities Dealers, Inc., or NASD, and the SEC have adopted certain new rules.
-If we were unable to continue to comply with the new rules, we could be delisted from trading on such market, and thereafter trading in our common stock, if any, would be conducted through the over-the-counter market or on the Electronic Bulletin Board of the NASD.
+The National Association of Securities Dealers, Inc., or NASD, and the Securities and Exchange Commission, or SEC, have adopted certain new rules.
+If we were unable to continue to comply with the new rules, we could be delisted from trading on the NASDAQ National Market, or Nasdaq, and thereafter trading in our common stock, if any, would be conducted through the over-the-counter market or on the Electronic Bulletin Board of the NASD.
 As a consequence of such delisting, an investor would likely find it more difficult to dispose of, or to obtain quotations as to the price of, our common stock.
 Delisting of our common stock could also result in lower prices per share of our common stock than would otherwise prevail.